 * NightmareFuel: Many of their song lyrics and music videos have a high quotient of this, with [[https://www.youtube.com/watch?v=EEYSU4XGLpI the video for "Cataclysmic Purification"]] being a standout example.

 * SeinfeldIsUnfunny: Any death metal fan who knows anything will cite ''Human Waste'' and ''Effigy'' as all-time classics, but few people can fathom just how much those albums changed the face of death metal.

-* SignatureSong: "Liege of Inveracity", "Infecting the Crypts", "Pierced from Within", and "Thrones of Blood".
+* SignatureSong: "Liege of Inveracity," "Infecting the Crypts," "Jesus Wept," "Pierced from Within," or "Thrones of Blood".

 * SophomoreSlump: Big-time.
 Some aspects of ''Breeding the Spawn'' have been VindicatedByHistory; particularly, the song-writing, which was attacked at the time as failing to bring any new element to their sound, is now considered to have been among the most technical ever produced by the band.
 However, to this day it's generally agreed that the production and engineering is a total failure that brings the album down several notches.